Why I create Shaleian language

 The ultimate purpose of creating a Shaleian language is what was just described above, but there is another, more pragmatic purpose.
 That is to create Shaleian language as a “beautiful foreign language”.

 I believe that foreign languages have some kind of “beauty” that comes from the fact that we cannot understand them or not be used to them.
 I am sure that you have had an experience of hearing a song in a foreign language sounding somehow more beautiful and pleasant than one in your native language, or feeling that a poster in a foreign language suddenly seems tacky when it is translated into your mother tongue.
-The reason why phrases in foreign languages are written on the packages of various products is because they have a “beauty from unfamiliarity”.
+The reason why phrases in foreign languages are written on the packages of various products is that they have a “beauty from unfamiliarity”.

 Main achievements of Shaleian